Bespoke Tailoring. Timeless Style.

 Understanding Your Measurements: What a Good Fit Means

 For those in Miami who find that even with careful self-measurement, off-the-rack still falls short, a custom suit is the ultimate solution.
-Christian Boehm's 37+ years of experience at Bespoke By CB ensures every garment is crafted to your exact specifications, accounting for every nuance of your body.
+Christian Boehm's 37 years of experience at Bespoke CB ensures every garment is crafted to your exact specifications, accounting for every nuance of your body.
 You might also be interested in our guide on getting a suit tailored for insights into professional alterations.

 Frequently Asked Questions About Measuring for a Suit